LLNL/Caliper/doc/sphinx/services.rst

 MPI function names are stored in the ``mpi.function`` attribute, and the MPI rank in the ``mpi.rank`` attribute.

-Note that you have to link the `libcaliper-mpi` library with the application in addition to the regular Caliper libraries to obtain MPI information.

 .. envvar:: CALI_MPI_WHITELIST

    Comma-separated list of MPI functions to instrument.
 Only